Home

 Zack Woods Herb Farm

-I’ve been ordering herbs through Zack Woods for years now, and can’t recommend them enough.
-They grow exceptional Black Cohosh, which you can get shipped fresh out of the ground to you and you’ll know why the dried root doesn’t compare at all.
-They’ve also got many other at risk and otherwise useful herbs, and both Melanie and Jeff have been a pleasure to work with every time I’ve ordered.
+I’ve been ordering herbs through Zack Woods for years upon years, and can’t recommend them enough.
+They grow exceptional Black Cohosh, which you can get shipped fresh out of the ground to you, as well as many other at risk and otherwise useful herbs.
+Both Melanie and Jeff have been a pleasure to work with every time I’ve ordered, and their commitment and integrity shines through the herbs they offer us.

 Healing Spirits Herb Farm